-Analysis Prompt 8. is material: The domain analyser analyse endurants e into material entities as prompted by the domain analysis prompt:
+Analysis Prompt 8 is_material: The domain analyser analyse endurants e into material entities as prompted by the domain analysis prompt.

-• is_material - e is a material if is_material (e) holds \Diamond
+• is_material - e is a material if is_material(e) holds ■

 We remind the reader that the outcome of $is_material(e)$ is very much dependent on the domain engineer's intention with the domain description, cf. Sect.
-3.1.1 on the facing page.
+3.1.1.

 3.1.3.
-Atomic and Composite Parts
+Atomic and composite parts